CiscoDevNet/finesse-sample-code/ClickToCallSampleGadget/README.md

  If you have third-party gadgets, the third-party gadgets can access JQuery at: /desktop/assets/js/jquery.min.js.

 **For proper functioning of the JavaScript library, you must import both the JavaScript library and JQuery.**

 ## Disclaimer
 This gadget is only a sample and is **NOT guaranteed to be bug free and production quality**.

-## Prerequisites
-The Finesse JavaScript library requires a deployment that includes Cisco Finesse.
-If you do not have a system that includes Cisco Finesse, you can reserve a [DevNet sandbox](https://developer.cisco.com/docs/finesse/#!sandbox) for developing your gadget.

-## Disclaimer
-This gadget is only a sample and is **NOT guaranteed to be bug free and production quality**.